James Winkles: Crimes

 From 1963 to 1982, Winkles moved around various counties across Florida, amassing arrests for multiple felonies.
 He made a living by stealing and doing odd jobs, only occasionally taking up work as a mechanic.
 Twice divorced, he eventually married for a third time to a woman named Mary Thomas, who gave birth to a child sometime in the mid-1970s.
 The pair would remain married until his final arrest.

 On September 12, 1981, Winkles was arrested in Pinellas County on charges of fraud for selling forged documents, but was released from custody after posting bail.
 A month later, the decapitated body of a woman was found on a property in Citrus County, and while the coroner was unable to establish the cause of death, he put the victim's date of death as sometime between late September or early October.
 Winkles became a suspect after an anonymous witness contacted the authorities and claimed that they had seen Winkles' wife on the property.
-While Winkles admitted that they had camped out there in early October, he claimed that he was unaware that of the body.
+While Winkles admitted that they had camped out there in early October, he claimed that he was unaware of the body.
 His testimony was corroborated by his wife, and since there was insufficient evidence to charge them, the pair were released.

 On January 6, 1982, Winkles entered a real estate agency based in Seminole County and, using the alias 'David Longstreet', asked the 28-year-old saleswoman Donna Maltby to show him some of the homes for sale.
 After he chose one of the properties, they arranged to meet on the next day for a detailed inspection.
 On the early morning, Winkles called the agency and said that his car had broken down, requesting that Maltby pick him up from the parking lot of a hotel he was staying at.
 After she arrived, he told her that he had managed to fix up his car and offered to drive her to the property, to which Maltby agreed.
 Along the way, however, Winkles sexually assaulted and then stabbed her several times with a knife.
 He then tied her up and threw her onto the back seat of the car where, under knifepoint, he stole her money and credit cards.